andrewpeck/gaps-tof-firmware/README.md

 A more streamlined HDL based project organization is forthcoming...

 **To use any of these commands you need to make sure that vivado is in your path**, i.e. if you type vivado into the terminal it should open vivado.
 The scripts use only very primitive bash and otherwise use the vivado TCL shell, so there should be no external dependencies.

+## CCZE

+If you have the program [ccze](https://github.com/cornet/ccze) installed, it is very useful for viewing log files since it provides reasonably good syntax highlighting.

+You can use it with e.g.

+    Hog/CreateProject.sh readout-board | ccze -A